$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 What's the spousal penalty and when does it apply?

 When you include a spouse or common-law partner in your Express Entry profile, the CRS formula splits some points between you.
 If your partner has strong credentials (CLB 7+, Canadian education, work experience), inclusion helps.
 If they don't, you lose more points from the split than you gain from their credentials.
-In many cases, applying as the principal applicant without your partner in the profile (they can still be added to the PR application) results in a higher CRS score.
+In many cases, listing the spouse as non-accompanying while declaring them as required can result in a higher CRS score.

 Should I wait for a category-based draw or try to raise my general score?